-In this heat exchanger the one of fluid is in spiral flow whereas the other one is in the cross flow.
+In this heat exchanger, the one of fluid is in spiral flow whereas the other one is in the cross flow.
 The fluids flow in the normal direction to each other.
 Though the effectiveness of this heat exchanger is lower than the counter flow heat exchanger.

 These are also known as the co-current parallel stream.
 In this heat exchanger, the fluid stream enters at one end, then they flow parallel to each other in same direction and leave at another end.
 The parallel flow heat exchanger has the lowest exchanger effectiveness compared to other arrangements.

 Heat exchangers shall be as follows:

 The shell and tube heat exchangers are popular and used in lots of applications.
 It has a tube box, shell, front and rear end headers, baffles, or fins.
 As we have seen earlier, the baffles increase the turbulence of fluid and increases the efficiency.

 There are few variations of shell and tube heat exchangers are available according to its flow rate and need of support etc. It has series of tubes in which the fluid is present that needs either heating or cooling.
 One fluid runs inside the tubes other over the tubes.

 The shell and tube heat exchangers are used in intercoolers, charging air for combustion engines.
 The fins are added to increase the heat transfer rates in these heat exchangers.